About

 Member and theologian for Voice of the Faithful 2002-2006

-Lived among the Amish people in Lancaster County, PA 1988-2007
+Lives with wife among the Amish people in Lancaster County, PA

-Adjunct Instructor in Philosophy and Ethics, and Student Counselor, PA College of Art & Design, in Lancaster, PA 2002-7
+Adjunct Instructor in Philosophy and Ethics, and Student Counselor, PA College

-Running Into Infinity, 2012, E-Novel Available on Amazon, Barnes & Noble, et al.
+Running Into Infinity, 2012, E-Novel available on Amazon, Barnes & Noble, et al.

-To contact me: Massimini7@gmail.com
+To contact me: Massimini7@gmail.com I'd like to hear from you.

 No comments: